YunoHost-Apps/domoticz_ynh/doc/ADMIN.md

 ````

 If you wish to open direct mqtt protocol from an outside device, you'll need to:
-- open port 1883 on Yunohost firewall (**Attention, security risk**)
+- open port 1883 on YunoHost firewall (**Attention, security risk**)
-- Allows IP addresses in mosquitto configuration for this listener
+- Allows IP addresses in Mosquitto configuration for this listener
-- Set the tls setting in mosquitto configuration by giving access to crt.pem and key.pem from your mqtt domain by setting respective certfile et keyfile variables. **This is mandatory to ensure a secure connection.**
+- Set the tls setting in Mosquitto configuration by giving access to crt.pem and key.pem from your mqtt domain by setting respective certfile et keyfile variables. **This is mandatory to ensure a secure connection.**

-#### Upgrade from version without mosquitto
+#### Upgrade from version without Mosquitto
-If you have package 2020.2~ynh3 or below or if you have chosen to not set a domain during initial installation, mosquitto is not installed by default.
+If you have package 2020.2~ynh3 or below or if you have chosen to not set a domain during initial installation, Mosquitto is not installed by default.
 If you need to activate mosquitto in retrospect, do following actions:
-1. Create a domain or a subdomain (for example : 'mqtt.your.domain.tld')
+1. Create a domain or a subdomain (for example: 'mqtt.your.domain.tld')
 2. Connect to your server in command line
 3. Type following command : `yunohost app setting domoticz mqtt_domain -v mqtt.your.domain.tld`
-4. Upgrade domoticz to last package.
+4. Upgrade Domoticz to last package.
-If you're already on the last package version, use the following command : `yunohost app upgrade domoticz --force`
+If you're already on the last package version, use the following command: `yunohost app upgrade domoticz --force`

 ## Configuration